-All work is late if submitted after the date and time specified as the due date.
+All work is considered late if submitted after the specified time and date.

-Essay Assignments and Final Test
+Essay Assignments

-Essay assignments and a take-home final test handed in late will result in a penalty of 10-percentage-point reduction per day (e.g., from 80% to 70%).
-Submitting an essay or a test within 24 hours from the due date and time will be considered one day late; submitting after 24 hours but before 48 hours will be two days late, and so forth.
-Essays or a test handed in more than five calendar days late will receive a zero grade.
+Essay assignments handed in late will result in a penalty of 5-percentage-point reduction per day (e.g., from 80% to 75%).
+Submitting an essay within 24 hours from the due date and time will be considered one day late; submitting after 24 hours but before 48 hours will be two days late, and so forth.

-Extension for the essay assignments and the final test may be granted only when there is a legitimate reason, such as a medical emergency and an accessibility issue, and there is an acceptable official documentation, which verifies the specific reason given, such as the UofT Medical Certificate, the Accessibility Services Letter, and the College Registrar's Letter.
+Extension for the essay assignments may be granted only when there is a legitimate reason, such as a medical emergency and an accessibility issue, and there is an acceptable official documentation, which verifies the specific reason given, such as the UofT Medical Certificate, the Accessibility Services Letter, and the College Registrar's Letter.
 Students who know in advance they will need to request an extension for a legitimate reason should contact their tutorial instructor as early as possible before the deadline.
 Those who missed the deadline for a legitimate, unforeseeable reason should contact their tutorial instructor as soon as possible and no later than one week after returning to class.